Wind Farms and Wind Turbines

 BCT supports the development of sustainable energy but, in line with the Eurobats resolutions, stresses that it is imperative that the possible harmful effects on bats and other wildlife (both direct and indirect) are taken into account before deciding on the siting of wind turbines, large and small.

 The discovery of dead bats and birds underneath wind turbines in the US and in mainland Europe has led to concerns that research into the siting of these structures is not sufficiently rigorous, and that some have been erected on migration routes of bats and birds.

-The siting of turbines may be an issue for bats in the UK, not only because of the risk of direct collision if turbines are placed on migration or commuting routes, but also because of displacement from foraging habitat.
+The siting of turbines may be an issue for bats not only because of the risk of direct collision if turbines are placed on migration or commuting routes or in important foraging habitat, but also because of potential displacement from foraging habitat.
 The positioning of mid-sized wind turbines in hedgerows is also a concern.

-- Eurobats - Guidelines for the consideration of bats in wind farm projects - Revision 2014
+- Eurobats - Guidelines for the consideration of bats in wind farm projects (2014)

-- Natural England Technical Information Note: TIN051 - Bats and onshore windturbines (2012)
+- Natural England Technical Information Note: TIN051 - Bats and onshore wind turbines Interim Guidance (2012)